tdaverse/tdaunif/cran-comments.md

 ## Test results

-All tests produced NOTES about possibly misspelled words, all of which are names or standard initialisms and have been verified.
+All remote tests produced NOTES about possibly misspelled words, all of which are names or standard initialisms and have been verified.

 ### R CMD check results